untoldengine/UntoldEngine/docs/UsingLoadingSystem.md

----
-layout: page
-title: Importing Assets
-permalink: /importingassets/
-nav_order: 17
----

-# Importing Asset files for your game
+# Importing USDC files for your game

 The Untold Engine supports .usdc files, making it easy to import 3D models and scenes into your game.
-This tutorial will guide you through the correct export settings in Blender, adding files to your project, and loading them into your game.
+This page will guide you through the correct export settings in Blender, adding files to your project, and loading them into your game.

 ---